Executive Director

 Program Coordinator

-Crystal Green assists in the development and coordination of BSCU’s annual events including the Black Excellence Student Leadership Conference.
-She works in partnership with the Program Director and Executive Director to maintain programs and relationships.
+Crystal Green assists in the development and coordination of the Black Students of California United (BSCU) annual events including the Black Excellence Student Leadership Conference.
+Her role as a Program Coordinator requires her to work in partnership with the Program Director and Executive Director to maintain various BSCU programs and relationships with advisors, vendors and event hosts.She also works with the BSCU Webmaster to provide behind the scenes technical support for the myBSCU platform and the BSCU official website.

-Communication Coordinator & Youth Leadership Support
+Communication & Youth Leadership Support

 Community Partner & Jabali Village Coordinator

-Adonai Mark
+Adonai Mack

 Interim President